 Accessed from an elevated pedestrian pathway on Lower Street, this truly stunning Grade II listed character home is arranged over two floors, the front door leads into cosy living room with wood burning stove and stairs to the first floor.

 To the rear is a kitchen/breakfast room with a door leading out to the south facing cottage style garden, an oasis for those who love their gardening.
-The master bedroom is located on the first floor with a bank of wardrobes, family bathroom and study/2nd bedroom.
+The main bedroom is located on the first floor with a bank of wardrobes, family bathroom and study/2nd bedroom.

 Within the town centre, you are moments away from the mainline station of Haslemere and amenities of the high street.

 Situated in a sought after location within easy reach of Haslemere High Street and the station.
 Haslemere is an attractive town with a good range of independent shops and boutiques, restaurants and coffee houses.
 There are excellent schools locally, both state and private for all ages.
 There are good road links to London and the south coast and the mainline station is nearby and offers a fast train service to London Waterloo in around 49 minutes.
 There are excellent schools locally - both state and private for all ages and leisure facilities which include Aqua Roma at The Georgian, Amarna at Lythe Hill and The Haslemere Leisure Centre.
 Stunning areas of both National Trust and Areas of Outstanding Natural Beauty can be found locally for walking enthusiasts to enjoy.

 A truly stunning Grade II listed character home

 Haslemere’s close proximity to London has made this lovely town hugely popular with commuters – Waterloo is just 49 minutes by train and travelling by car is just as easy with the A3 on our doorstep.